MicrosoftDocs/win32/desktop-src/WmiSdk/--namespacemodificationevent.md

 ---
-Description: Reports a namespace modification event, which is a type of intrinsic event that is generated when a namespace is modified. ms.assetid: 168505d7-4677-4f41-935e-149f22de2cb5 ms.tgt_platform: multiple
+description: Reports a namespace modification event, which is a type of intrinsic event that is generated when a namespace is modified. ms.assetid: 168505d7-4677-4f41-935e-149f22de2cb5 ms.tgt_platform: multiple
 title: __NamespaceModificationEvent class